Applications

 1. 1) In principle, applicants may not add and change courses after submitting their application.
 Therefore, applicants should carefully consider their course selections before applying.

-2. 2) Some courses, where the number of qualified applications reaches full capacity, may not accept applications in the additional application period.
+2. 2) Some courses, where the number of qualified applications reaches full capacity, may not accept applications in and after 2nd application period.

 3. 3) Each course has a targeted level.
 Before submitting an application, applicants should check the table below to see which level’s courses they will take: